-In summary, the Lake Placid WTP, water distribution system, and wastewater collection system should be considered 100 percent U&U. The WWTP should be considered 44 percent U&U. A nine percent adjustment should be made to chemicals and electricity to reflect EUW in the distribution system and a five percent adjustment should be made to chemicals and electricity to reflect excessive I&I in the wastewater collection system.
+In summary, the Lake Placid WTP, water distribution system, and wastewater collection system shall be considered 100 percent U&U. The WWTP shall be considered 28.5 percent U&U. A nine percent adjustment shall be made to chemicals and electricity to reflect EUW in the distribution system and a 42 percent adjustment shall be made to chemicals and electricity to reflect excessive I&I in the wastewater collection system.